mouhssineEL/mouhssineEL.github.io/_posts/low-level/osdev/2023-04-16-buildingos-1.md

 # The eh_personality

 Rust uses [unwinding](/lowlevel/buildingos/chapter-0#stack-unwinding) of all stack variables in case of *panic*.
 However, unwinding requires some OS-specific libraries (such as *libunwind*) that we don't currently have.
-To disable it in `Cargo.toml`, we can make the following change, which will cause the program to abort in case of a panic:
+To disable it in `Cargo.toml`{: .filepath}, we can make the following change, which will cause the program to abort in case of a panic:
 ```rust
 [profile.dev]
 panic = "abort"